zaidsidd360/sneakers/README.md

 # Frontend Mentor - E-commerce product page solution

 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+I won't be uploading this as a solution to FE mentor as I believe my design has deviated a little too much from the given design.

 ## Table of contents